British Choirs on the Net

 • Exon Singers, Tavistock, Devon Founded in 1996 the Exon Singers is recognised as one of the UK's leading chamber choirs, with its dynamic and expressive performances of music from the renaissance to the present day.

-• Express Yourself Community Choir, Worcester
+• Express Yourself Pop Choir and Show Tunes Choir, Worcester

 • Exultate Singers, Bristol, Avon Accomplished chamber choir of 25 adult singers which performs in concerts in the South West and further afield, and regularly broadcasts on BBC Radio.
 Founded in September 2002 by conductor David Ogden.